solita/solita.github.com/_posts/2013-03-01-refactoring-primitive-obsession.md

 ## Pushing Arguments In

 Instead of trying to refactor a method's arguments from the method caller's side, it's better to go inside the method and use *Extract Parameter* (Ctrl+Alt+P) as described earlier.
+Likewise for a method's return value.
 This leaves us with some redundant code, as can be seen in this example.
 We'll handle that next.

 <video width="600" height="232" controls="controls">
   <source src="/img/refactoring-primitive-obsession/push-args-in.webm" type="video/webm"></source>